Buff-spotted flameback: Ecology and behavior

-Pressumably feeds on insects and wood boring larvae.
+Presumably feeds on insects and wood boring larvae.
 Typically seen in pairs or family parties and may sometimes associate with White-bellied woodpecker and Southern sooty woodpecker.

 Buff-spotted flamebacks, like other woodpeckers, drum—meaning rapidly tap their beak against objects such as dead trees—to attract mates.
 This species has one of the longest drums, averaging about 51 beats per drum.

 Nests in tree cavities.
 Breeding is believed to occur from January to May.
 The very similar Greater flameback lays 2 to 5 eggs which incubate in 2 weeks and fledge within a month.